arcenis-r/cepumd/README.md

   - Annualizing expenditures for either Diary or Interview expenditures
   - Integrating Interview and Diary data as necessary
   - Calculating weighted CE quantiles

+For more information on the CE, please visit <https://www.bls.gov/cex/>.

 There are 4 functions that help the user download and wrangle the data and necessary documentation, such as the stub files: